RESEARCH ON IMMIGRANT AND REFUGEE COMMUNITIES

 Asian Americans and Pacific Islanders (AAPIs) are not easily available or presented in an accessible fashion.
 To address this

-problem, they developed six fact sheets on AAPIs covering the following topics: public opinion, demographics,
+problem, they developed six fact sheets on AAPIs covering the following topics: public opinion, demographics, education, immigration,

 tremendous diversity in national origins and ethnicity, their language diversity and English proficiency have serious implications

 on education and workforce development.
 Immigration, too, is a key issue for AAPIs as about two-thirds of Asian Americans

 are immigrants.
 The fact sheets also note the rising number of Asian American voters, who voted decisively for Barack Obama

 Authors: Robert Teranishi, Libby Lok, & Back Mai Dolly Nguyen

 over the last two decades to disaggregate data so that the educational experiences and outcomes of specific Asian American/Pacific

 available to institutional researchers, administrators, faculty, and students and urges philanthropic institutions and the

 Spotlight on Asian American & Pacific Islander Poverty: A Demographic Profile